 We need to dedicate resources to constantly make our medical devices safer and better.

-Overuse versus underuse
+CAPA Overuse vs CAPA underuse

 Let me share another systemic problem regarding CAPA I have observed.
 Simply stated, a CAPA process is often at one extreme or another.
 Either CAPA is overused or it is underused.